 Estimates suggest that more than 3 million people are diagnosed with skin cancer each year in the United States, according to the American Cancer Society.
-About 80 percent of these cases are basal cell cancers.
-Basal and squamous cell skin cancers can usually be successfully treated and account for only about 2,000 deaths annually.
+About 80% of these cases are basal cell cancer.
+Basal and squamous cell skin cancers can usually be successfully treated and account for only around 2,000 deaths annually.

 What are the risk factors for skin cancer?

 The primary risk factor for skin cancer is exposure to ultraviolet (UV) radiation from the sun or from tanning beds.
 People who spend a lot of time outdoors and individuals with pale skin who sunburn easily are at greatest risk.
 But people with dark skin can also develop skin cancer.
 Avoiding the sun, wearing a hat and clothes that cover the skin and using sunscreen can reduce the risk of developing skin cancer.